ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 For **Kafka** streaming with stateful processing like joins, event aggregation and correlation coming from multiple partitions, it is not easy to achieve high availability cross clusters: in the strictest case every event must be processed by the streaming service exactly once.
 Which means:

-* producer emit data to different sites and be able to re-emit in case of failure.
-Brokers are known by producer via a list of hostname and port number.
+* producer emits data to different sites and be able to re-emit in case of failure.
+Brokers are known by producer via a list of hostnames and port numbers.
 * communications between zookeepers and cluster nodes are redundant and safe for data losses
 * consumers ensure idempotence...
 They have to tolerate data duplication and manage data integrity in their persistence layer.